stellardreams/stellardreams.github.io/_posts/2020-10-29-Grape-fruit-sized-Black-Hole-in-the-outer-solar-system.md

 Related Notes:
 * I got a sense of how far away the outer solar system is, when I was talking to [Iwin](https://www.linkedin.com/in/iwinmatthew) a couple of months ago.
 At that time, I kind of knew that in terms of light distance or speed of light, Neptune is a good 4 hours away from the sun.
 Roughly about the same time from earth, as it takes 8 minutes for sunlight to get to earth.
-* In terms of actual distance, Earth is a 149 million km from the Sun.
-And Neptune is 4.49 **billion** kms from the sun.
+* In terms of actual distance, Earth is 149 million km(s) from the Sun.
+Neptune is 4.49 **billion** kms from the sun.
 So do the math.
 This does go back to the questions I started with, what is the actual orbit and trajectory of this thing and the speed that it is moving at.

 Overall, has anyone been looking into this in a bit more detail?
 Would love to learn more.